rocketvalidator/docs-rocketvalidator/docs/google-analytics.md

 ### Create a variable in Google Tag Manager

 Now, go to your Google Tag Manager account and click on "Variables" on the left-hand side menu.
 Click on "New" under "User-Defined Variables".
-Set the name as "User Agent", the Variable Type as "JavaScript Variable" and the Global Variable Name as "navigator.userAgent".
+Set the name as "User Agent", the Variable Type as "JavaScript Variable" and the Global Variable Name as `navigator.userAgent`.
 Click on "Save".
 This will set up a JavaScript variable that will store the User Agent string, so it can be passed to Google Analytics.

 ![JavaScript Variable form screenshot](/img/google-analytics/03.png)